 - We design a decentralized, privacy-preserving online network slicing algorithm, DPoS.
-This algorithm enjoys low complexity, and it is practicable to both RAN slicing and 5GC slicing under diversified multiresource requirements.
-Trade secrets and related private information can be fully preserved. - We find that, when the cost function of each resource is linear, DPoS achieves the optimal competitive ratio over all the online algorithms for the maximization of social welfare. - We verify the superiority of DPoS from multiple angles: social welfare achieved, cross-agent communication data size, algorithm execution time, etc. The experimental results show that DPoS not only achieves close-to-offline-optimal performance, but also has low algorithmic overheads.
+This algorithm enjoys low complexity, and it is practicable under diversified multi-resource requirements.
+Trade secrets and related private information can be fully preserved. - We find that, when the cost function of each resource is linear, DPoS achieves the optimal competitive ratio over all the online algorithms for the maximization of social welfare. - We verify the superiority of DPoS from multiple angles, including social welfare achieved, cross-agent communication data size, algorithm execution time, etc. The experimental results show that DPoS not only achieves close-to-offline-optimal performance, but also has low algorithmic overheads.

 The remainder of the paper is organized as follows.
 Sec.
-2 presents the system model and formulate the global offline problem.
+2 presents the system model and formulates the global offline problem.
 Sec.
 3 demonstrates the design details of the algorithm DPoS.
 Theoretical analysis on the competitive ratio is provided in Sec.
 4. The experiment results are demonstrated in Sec.
 5. Sec.
 6 reviews related works and Sec.
 7 concludes this paper.